jaesung2061/anvel/readme.md

-## Configured Lumen and Angular 2 starter kit
+## Configured Lumen and Angular 2 starter kit.

+---

+Get started quickly with the future of front-end development and a blazing fast micro-framework.
+Packaged nicely for kickstarting development.

 ### The Stack

+---

 - [Angular 2](https://angular.io)
     - [Ng2 Bootstrap](https://github.com/ng-bootstrap/ng-bootstrap/)